coffee beans

 The best coffee beans are the ones you enjoy drinking the most.

-However, if you’re still looking for those special coffee beans for Chemex brewing, the following buying guide should keep you right:
+However, if you’re still looking for those special coffee beans for Chemex brewing, and you can’t get hold of our favorites, the following buying guide should keep you right:

 Coffee Beans for Chemex: Buying Guide